 Ouch!
 Why are my muscles cramping?

-Updated - February 28, 2024Painful cramps and muscle spasms are a common and usually harmless condition with several possible causes.
+Updated - March 3, 2025Painful cramps and muscle spasms are a common and usually harmless condition with several possible causes – including hot weather.
 They can occur at any point, often taking a person by surprise, especially when in the middle of the night!

 What causes leg cramps?